FlorianDelberghe/CBCT_artifact_reduction/README.md

 # Cone Angle Artifact Reduction

+## Background

 This repository contains code for experiments based on the paper "Efficient High Cone-Angle Artifact Reduction in Circular Cone-Beam CT using Symmetry-Aware Deep Learning with Dimension Reduction" by Minnema et al.
 Cone-Beam CT produces a lot of artefacts when reconstructed with simple backprojection derived techniques such as FDK reconstruction.

-The goal of this project is to use the learned knowledge from the Walnuts dataset and reconstruction task to perform transfer learning toward more antropomorphic looking CT volumes (phantoms and real head scans).
+The goal of this project is to use the knowledge learned from the artifact reduction task on the Walnuts dataset and explore transfer learning from this image domain to more antropomorphic looking CBCT scans (phantoms and real head scans).

 ### Task 1: